Offline Estimation of Controlled Markov Chains: Minimaxity and Sample Complexity: Minimaxity example

-\section{Minimaxity Example}
+\section{Minimaxity example}

-{ That uniform distribution is the least favourable choice for estimation purposes are well studies both in frequentist and in Bayesian statistics, and can be found in \citet[Section 3.2]{brandwein1980minimax}, \citet{van2006minimax}, \citet[page 340-342, example 3.4]{lehmann2006theory}, and \citet{fourdrinier2013bayes}.
+{ That uniform distribution is the least favourable choice for estimation purposes is well studied know in frequentist and in Bayesian statistics --- Section 3.2 \citet{brandwein1980minimax}, \citet{van2006minimax}, page 340-342, example 3.4 \citet{lehmann2006theory}, \citet{fourdrinier2013bayes}.
 Consequently, the controlled Markov chain which we use to prove minimaxity of the empirical estimator closely mirrors an uniform distribution.